AcaciaLinux/leaf/README.md

 #### packages.list

-The packages.list file can be downloaded automatically by leaf by issuing the following command: "leaf update", so there is no need to create this file manually.
-The command will dowload the file from the remote server so leaf always knows, which packages are available
+The packages.list file can be downloaded automatically by leaf using the following command: "leaf update": There is no need to create this file manually.
+The command will dowload the file from the remote server so leaf always has up to date lists.